Public art in Qatar

-The Qatar Museums (QM) Public Art Department is responsible for overseeing the installation of artwork by renowned artists in the public realm in Qatar, creating an artist residency program for young local artists to help them develop their skills and horizons, organizing exhibitions featuring international artists and developing an online community of creative talent in Qatar and beyond.
-The QM has an ambitious plan that aims to make Qatar a world class cultural destination, notably in modern and contemporary art.
+The Qatar Museums (QM) Public Art Department is responsible for overseeing the installation of artwork by renowned artists in the public realm in Qatar, creating an artist residency program for young local artists to help them develop their skills, organizing exhibitions featuring international artists and developing an online community of both local and international creative talents.
+The QM intends to develop Qatar into a world-class cultural destination, notably in modern and contemporary art.

+Alongside the aim of increasing the number and visibility of art attractions, Qatar Museums provides material support to local artists, such as Fatma Al Sharshani, showcasing Qatar's history and culture in a bid to enhance the country's art attractions and draw tourists.

-Sheikha Al Mayassa Bint Hamad Al Thani, QM Chairperson has said: “Through displaying various forms of art in public space, we aim to inspire local talent and establish an organic connection between art and the local community.”
+According to Sheikha Al Mayassa Bint Hamad Al Thani, Chairperson of QM: “Through displaying various forms of art in public space, we aim to inspire local talent and establish an organic connection between art and the local community.”

-Public Art at Hamad International Airport
+Public art at Hamad International Airport

-QM were planning to introduce travellers and visitors to the growing culture and art scene in Qatar before they even set foot out of the new Hamad International Airport.
-With several art installations in place, one of which is the Untitled (Lamp/Bear) by Urs Fischer, and more planned to be installed.

-Untitled (Lamp/Bear) by Urs Fischer

-The Untitled (Lamp/Bear) will be situated in the main space as part of the retail Gallery at the new Hamad International Airport.

-Cube by Ahmed Al Bahrani

-Bronze sculpture by Ahmed Al Bahrani, depicting a 1.5 m bronze cube.

-Tom Otterness

-Tom Otterness (born 1952) is an American sculptor best known as one of America's most prolific public artists.

-Playground

-The Playground sculptures number from 20 to 30 and were made to be of various cultural backgrounds.
-There will eventually be three separate installations at the airport titled "Playground", two of which have already been installed: